Start-Up Visa UK

 Another key requirement is that the idea must demonstrate innovation, viability, and scalability.

-The Start-Up Visa is a popular visa category and has a high threshold of eligibility.
-This means that you should be prepared to submit extensive evidence to demonstrate your suitability.
+The Start-Up Visa was a popular visa category and had a high threshold of eligibility.

-According to UK Visas and Immigration (UKVI), individuals eligible to apply include the following categories:
+According to UK Visas and Immigration (UKVI), individuals that were eligible to apply include the following categories:

 Depending on their circumstances, visa applicants may need additional evidence to prove to the Home Office that they are eligible to submit a visa application.